isomorphic-git/isomorphic-git/README.md

 // or
 import {plugins, clone, commit, push} from 'isomorphic-git
 ```

-Besides IndexedDB, BrowserFS supports many different backends with different performance characteristics, as well as advanced configurations such as: multiple mounting points, and overlaying a writeable filesystem on top of a read-only filesystem.
-You don't need to know about all these features, but familiarizing yourself with the different options may be necessary if you hit a storage limit or performance bottleneck using the IndexedDB backend I suggested above.

 View the full [Getting Started guide](https://isomorphic-git.github.io/docs/quickstart.html) on the docs website.